Member Frequently Asked Questions

-- If you are living with others, wear a mask in your home to protect those around you.
-Be sure your mask has at least 3 layers.
+- If you are living with others who are not vaccinated, wear a mask in your home to protect those around you.
+Be sure your mask has at least 2 layers.

+If you have not been vaccinated for COVID-19, you should stay home and isolate yourself from others (quarantine).
+Please follow the home isolation guidelines listed in #10 above.
 Although the 14-day quarantine period after exposure to COVID-19 is still ideal, the CDC recommends two other acceptable quarantine periods: 10 days without a test if you have no symptoms and 7 days if you have no symptoms and a negative test.
 In both instances, the CDC urges you to continue to monitor your symptoms for the full 14 days following exposure.
-You do not have to be in isolation if you have been fully vaccinated against COVID-19 or have fully recovered from COVID-19 in the last 3 months AND have no symptoms of COVID-19.
+You do not have to be in isolation.

 The COVID-19 test and visit to conduct the test, will be at no cost to Clover Health members.
 If admitted, inpatient hospital cost-shares will apply.
-Testing recommendations and availability continues to vary across our U.S. communities.
 This includes direct viral tests for COVID-19 (also known as PCR tests) as well as COVID-19 antibody tests.
 Clover Health only covers the costs for COVID-19 tests that have been authorized by the Food and Drug Administration (both PCR and antibody tests).